María Mendiola: Return to Baccara

 It is at this moment when Mendiola decided to re-create the duo that she founded at the end of the seventies, and for this new line-up she invited an old colleague from the RTVE ballet; Maryse Pérez.
 The duo was named New Baccara and its first appearance before the media took place at the Theater La Latina, owned by Lina Morgan.
 For their debut, Mendiola and Pérez released the songs Esta Noche No and Cuerpo, Alma y Corazón.
 Mendiola and Perez re-entered the charts thanks to the hit Call Me Up – written by Ian Cussick, produced by Luis Rodríguez.
 Mendiola wrote the lyrics for the Spanish version of this song, entitled Talisman.
 "New Baccara" released three dance-singles, that brought the duo back to the charts.
 Together with Pérez and during the 25 years they worked together, Mendiola released several albums: F.U.N (1990), Made in Spain (1999), Face to Face (2000), Greatest Hits for Universal in 2002 and Singles Collection with Divucsa in 2006.

-Pérez had to leave the duo due to a health problem that prevented her from dancing; and Mendiola has chosen the Madrid-native singer Cristina Sevilla as a stage partner.
+Pérez had to leave the duo due to a health problem that prevented her from dancing; and Mendiola chose the Madrid-native singer Cristina Sevilla as a stage partner.
 Together with Sevilla, Mendiola worked her last twelve years of professional life, and the duo continued to perform all over the world.
 On the occasion of the 40th anniversary of the original formation they released the album I Belong To Your Heart, produced by Luis Rodríguez for the Team 33 record label.

 In November 2020, Yes Sir, I Can Boogie returned to the UK charts thanks to the Scottish football team and in particular one of its players, Andy Considine.
 For that reason, Mendiola received a lot of interview requests from the British media – and she gave a lot of interviews for the most prominent tabloids, radio and television stations, including BBC.